RalfEggert/FrilleZFTool/README.md

 	<controllerName>            The name of the controller to be created
 	<moduleName>                The module in which the controller should be created
 	<path>                      The root path of a ZF2 application where to create the controller
-    --with-factory | -f         Create a factory for the controller --ignore-conventions | -i   Ignore coding conventions
+    --factory | -f              Create a factory for the controller --ignore-conventions | -i   Ignore coding conventions
     --no-config | -n            Prevent that module configuration is updated --no-docblocks | -d         Prevent the doc block generation